intel-gpu/intel-gpu-i915-backports/docs/README_sles.md

 ```
 Above command will create rpm packages at $HOME/rpmbuild/RPMS/x86_64/

+#### DKMS Kernel Headers Requirement
+The kernel header used at the time of backporting may not be compatible with the latest version at the time of installation which can lead to installation issues.
+Please refer [versions](../versions) file to get information on the kernel version being used during backporting.

 Please note that DKMS installation will skip if the kernel headers are not installed.

-In case of any issue with the latest kernel, please install the kernel version mentioned in [version](../versions) file for the appropriate OS version.

 ```
 $ sudo zypper ref -s && sudo zypper install -y kernel-default-<SLES15_SP6_KERNEL_VERSION> \